tinyclub/linux-lab/README.md

     $ make test f=kft LINUX=v2.6.36 b=malta TEST_PREPARE=board-init,kernel-cleanup

   NOTE: `board-init` and `kernel-cleanup` make sure test run automatically, but `kernel-cleanup` is not safe, please save your code before use it!!
-        To cleanup all of root,uboot,qemu and kernel, please use `cleanup` instead.

 Test a kernel module: